ceva-ip/DPDFNet/README.md

 </p>

 <p align="center">
-  <sub><em><strong>--- This is the official repository for the DPDFNet paper ---</strong></em></sub>
+  <sub><em><strong>--- Official implementation for the DPDFNet paper (2025) ---</strong></em></sub>
 </p>

 ## Abstract
-We present DPDFNet, a causal single-channel speech enhancement model that extends DeepFilterNet2 architecture with dual-path blocks in the encoder, strengthening long-range temporal and cross-band modeling while preserving the original enhancement framework.
+We present DPDFNet, a causal single-channel speech enhancement model that extends the DeepFilterNet2 architecture with dual-path blocks in the encoder, strengthening long-range temporal and cross-band modeling while preserving the original enhancement framework.
 In addition, we demonstrate that adding a loss component to mitigate over-attenuation in the enhanced speech, combined with a fine-tuning phase tailored for “always-on” applications, leads to substantial improvements in overall model performance.
 To compare our proposed architecture with a variety of causal open-source models, we created a new evaluation set comprising long, low-SNR recordings in 12 languages across everyday noise scenarios, better reflecting real-world conditions than commonly used benchmarks.
 On this evaluation set, DPDFNet delivers superior performance to other causal open-source models, including some that are substantially larger and more computationally demanding.
-We also propose an holistic metric named PRISM, a composite, scale-normalized aggregate of intrusive and non-intrusive metrics, which demonstrates clear scalability with the number of dual-path blocks.
+We also propose a holistic metric named PRISM, a composite, scale-normalized aggregate of intrusive and non-intrusive metrics, which demonstrates clear scalability with the number of dual-path blocks.
 We further demonstrate on-device feasibility by deploying DPDFNet on Ceva-NeuPro™-Nano edge NPUs.
 Results indicate that DPDFNet-4, our second-largest model, achieves real-time performance on NPN32 and runs even faster on NPN64, confirming that state-of-the-art quality can be sustained within strict embedded power and latency constraints.

 ---